alangdm/helium-animated-pages/README.md

 - [ ] add class mode in addition to attribute mode

 ## Credits
-Almost all sample animations and the overall flow of the page selection is based on an article by [Pedro Botelho@Codrops](https://tympanus.net/codrops/2013/05/07/a-collection-of-page-transitions/)
+Almost all sample animations and the overall flow of the page selection are based on an article by [Pedro Botelho@Codrops](https://tympanus.net/codrops/2013/05/07/a-collection-of-page-transitions/).